dreac0nic/nimbusogreproto/README.md

 ## NOTES
 ### Installation
-Currently does not include OGRE library files for the sake of repository integrity.
+We will be using the 1.9 (11.29.2013) VS2012 SDK.
+This download can be found at http://www.ogre3d.org/download/sdk Currently does not include OGRE library files for the sake of repository integrity.
 May be included in a future version.

 To properly install OGRE, copy the contents of the OGRE folder into ./ProjectDir/ogre/